THE SANTA CLARA COUNTY COMMUNITY PLAN TO END HOMELESSNESS IN ACTION

 Emergency Housing Vouchers

-The Santa Clara County Housing Authority has been awarded approximately 1,000 emergency housing vouchers, which will provide rental support to homeless households for up to ten years.
-The vast majority of these vouchers will be targeted towards homeless families.
+The Santa Clara County Housing Authority has been awarded approximately 1,000 emergency housing vouchers, which provide rental support to homeless households for up to ten years.
+The vast majority of these vouchers are allocated for homeless families.

 Rapid Rehousing

-The coalition will expand its Rapid Rehousing programs – which provide a time-limited rental subsidy along with case management and supportive services – with a goal to serve another 200 homeless families annually.
+The coalition is expanding its Rapid Rehousing programs – which provide a time-limited rental subsidy along with case management and supportive services – with a goal to serve another 200 homeless families annually.

 Homelessness Prevention Strategies

-The coalition will work to expand homelessness prevention services so that fewer families fall into homelessness.
-This includes plans to expand the Homelessness Prevention System to serve 2,500 households by 2025 as well as new investments in Housing Problem-Solving programs, which quickly house families who recently became homeless and are sleeping on the street or in a place not fit for human habitation.
+The coalition is working to expand homelessness prevention services so that fewer families fall into homelessness.
+This includes increasing the Homelessness Prevention System capacity to serve 2,500 households by 2025 as well as increasing investments in Housing Problem-Solving programs, which quickly house families who recently became homeless and are sleeping on the street or in a place not fit for human habitation.

 Affordable and Supportive Housing Development

-New affordable housing developments in the Measure A pipeline include approximately 1,000 new family apartments in five years.
-There is also the potential to expand further by leveraging $1 billion in Project Homekey funding that is dedicated to families.
+New affordable housing developments in the Measure A pipeline are producing approximately 1,000 new family apartments in five years.
+There is also the potential to create more new homes for families by leveraging $1 billion in Project Homekey funding.

 The HEADING HOME campaign also represents a key element of the 2020-2025 Community Plan to End Homelessness and plays an important role in achieving our community-wide goal of permanently housing 20,000 homeless individuals by 2025.